nmoran/WordleStrategies/README.md

 ## Interactive

-To use a particular stategy interactively simply launch with the `wordle()` method and follows the instructions provided.
+To use a particular strategy interactively simply launch with the `wordle()` method and follows the instructions provided.